alexout/goes-notify-py-bot/DESIGN.md

 As a user, I want to be notified when there is an earlier appointment available for my GOES interview, so that I can schedule the interview at an earlier date.
 As a user, I want to receive a notification with a link to schedule the appointment as soon as appointmet for earlier date becomes available
 As a user, I want to stop receiving notifications
-As a user, I want to be able to configure the bot to check for appointments at multiple enrollment centers.
+As a user, I want to see next available appointment in my enrollment center As a user, I want to be able to configure the bot to check for appointments at multiple enrollment centers.

 ## Sample Conversations